 - Services for Students with Disabilities (SSD) ID if you're approved to test with accommodations

-On test day, away students, along with all other testing students, will receive their Bluebook™ log in information from testing staff.
+On test day, away students, along with all other testing students, will receive their Bluebook™ sign in information from testing staff.
 They'll review testing rules and agree to them before testing begins.

-Since away students will not be part of the readiness activities the school will lead with their students, they can access free College Board practice by downloading the Bluebook app on an available computer to familiarize themselves with Bluebook and practice resources.
+Since away students will not be part of the readiness activities the school will lead with their students, they should download Bluebook themselves and try a test preview or a full-length practice test.

 Away students should confirm with the participating school whether a device will be provided for them on test day by the institution, or if the school allows guests to bring their own devices to connect to the local network.